Have kids reflect on their moods and the choices that follow.

 Motivate Kids to Make Better Choices

 After viewing the slideshow, ask students to think about the times they've said, "I don't want to..."
-What kind of mood were they in?
+What was their mood at the time?

 Help Kids Make Healthy Choices

-Discuss different feelings and emotions that can put you in an “I will” or an “I won’t” mood.
-Remind students that by doing a fit-check (i.e., think about mood as an influencer) they can talk themselves into making healthy choices.
+Discuss different feelings and emotions that impact mood and motivation.
+Remind students that by doing a fit-check (i.e., pausing to think about their energy and mood before making a choice), they can help themselves to make healthy choices.

 Check for understanding: When might you be tempted to say "I don't want to"?